programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 #### Proxy

-If the easydb host can reach the Internet only by a proxy, then configure this proxy for ...
+If you want the easydb host to reach the Internet by a proxy, then configure this proxy for ...

 - Container management software